Healthdirect Free Australian health advice you can count on.

 What types of ACE inhibitors and ARBs might I be prescribed?

-• 2 medicines: an ACE inhibitor or ARB together with a calcium channel blocker or a diuretic
+• ACE inhibitor AND a calcium channel blocker OR a diuretic

-• 3 medicines: an ARB, a calcium channel blocker and a diuretic
+• ARB AND a calcium channel blocker OR a diuretic

-If you have heart failure, you might be prescribed a combination drug containing valsartan and a drug called sacubitril.
+If you have heart failure, you might be prescribed a combination medicine containing valsartan and sacubitril.

 What are the side effects of ACE inhibitors and ARBs?

-If you’re taking an ACE inhibitor or ARB, common side effects may include:
+If you're taking an ACE inhibitor or ARB, the more common side effects include:

 • dizziness or light headedness

-• allergic reactions including swelling in your face and mouth, breathing difficulty and rash (more common with ACE inhibitors)
+• allergic reactions — this could be swelling in your face and mouth, breathing difficulty or a rash

 When should I see my doctor?

-If you experience side effects that trouble you such as a cough, rash or feeling dizzy, speak to your doctor or pharmacist.
-If your face begins to swell, or you have difficulty breathing, you should go to the nearest emergency department or call 000.
+If your face begins to swell, or you have difficulty breathing, you should go to the nearest emergency department or call triple zero (000).

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.